apache/sedona/README.md

 ### Steps

 1. Create your own Apache Spark project
-2. Add GeoSpark.jar into your Apache Spark build environment
+2. Download GeoSpark source code or compiled binary jar.
+3. Put GeoSpark source code with your own code and compile together.
+Or add GeoSpark.jar into your compilation local dependency (GeoSpark will be added to Maven central soon).
-3. You can now use GeoSpark spatial RDDs in your Apache Spark program to store spatial data and call needed functions!
+4. You can now use GeoSpark spatial RDDs in your Apache Spark program to store spatial data and call needed functions!

 ### GeoSpark Programming Examples (Java)